cyclohexanamine/clicc/doc/overview.md

 2. Improve resilience to poor network conditions.
     * Servers should be linked in a mesh such that partition is less likely.
-    * Servers should be able to maintain a consistent state despite partition.
+    * The network should be able to maintain a consistent state despite partition.
     * Clients should not need to maintain a single TCP connection to use the service.

    These two points allow for a chat experience more akin to Slack or Discord, with clients not having to keep track of history or being limited to one connection at a time.
 Private message history, and group private messaging, become possible.
 Users also don't feel the effects of server outages very much.